 (10,935)

 SCENARIO #3.
 XMH successfully exits the watchlist and plods on with as little liquidity as in recent years.
-Of course, its liquidity may improve dramatically as it may be rerated by investors if its business continues to recover.
+Of course, its liquidity may yet improve dramatically if it is rerated by investors as its business continues to recover.
+Or it issues a pile of new shares.

 You may also be interested in: